ropg/ezTime/README.md

 `String urlEncode(String str);`

-Does what is says on  the package: url-encodes a string.
+Does what it says on  the package: url-encodes a string.

 &nbsp;